zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    generalized state transitions, 50x faster block times, consensus efficiency, etc)

-These principles are all involved in guiding Ethereum development, but they are not absolute; in some cases, desire to reduce development time or not to try too many radical things at once has led us to delay certain changes, even some that are obviously beneficial, to a future release (eg. Ethereum 1.1).
+These principles are all involved in guiding Expanse development, but they are not absolute; in some cases, desire to reduce development time or not to try too many radical things at once has led us to delay certain changes, even some that are obviously beneficial, to a future release (eg. Expanse 1.1).

 Blockchain-level protocol
 -------------------------

-This section provides a description of some of the blockchain-level protocol changes made in Ethereum, including how blocks and transactions work, how data is serialized and stored, and the mechanisms behind accounts.
+This section provides a description of some of the blockchain-level protocol changes made in Expanse, including how blocks and transactions work, how data is serialized and stored, and the mechanisms behind accounts.